Workspaces and Settings

 • Images that can be used as pattern maps for Textures.

-It might be technically possible to store resources in Settings, but doing so would present significant disadvantages:
+While you could technically store resources as Setting values, doing so would present significant disadvantages:

 • Some resources, like images and fonts, may be defined in a binary format that is inefficient to represent using JSON.